chesterbr/ruby2600/README.md

 Copyright (c) 2013 Carlos Duarte do Nascimento (Chester) <cd@pobox.com>

-Atari word mark and logo are trademarks owned by Atari Interactive, Inc.
+Atari™ word trademarks owned by Atari Interactive, Inc., which this software and its authors do not claim to hold or represent in any way.
+Any other software mentioned is property of his/her respective owners.

 See the file LICENSE.txt for copying permission.